blemoine/ts-bad-parts/slides.md

 ## Type Guards

-A way to do a more type safe cast.
+A way to do a type safe cast

 ````md magic-move